-Canon 6D Mark II versus Sony RX10 III
+Canon 6D Mark II vs Sony RX10 III

 The Canon EOS 6D Mark II and the Sony Cyber-shot DSC-RX10 III are two enthusiast cameras that were announced, respectively, in June 2017 and March 2016.
 The 6D Mark II is a DSLR, while the RX10 III is a fixed lens compact.
 The cameras are based on a full frame (6D Mark II) and an one-inch (RX10 III) sensor.
-The Canon has a resolution of 26 megapixel, whereas the Sony provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 26 megapixels, whereas the Sony provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 6D Mark II vs Sony RX10 III

 The physical size and weight of the Canon 6D Mark II and the Sony RX10 III are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 6D Mark II – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 III is notably smaller (22 percent) than the Canon 6D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.